ainsleyclark/go-payloadcms/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

-## Open Source

-[ainsley.dev](https://ainsley.dev) permits the use of any code found within the repository for use with external projects.

 ## License